Kai Conscious Waiheke

 Kai Conscious Waiheke (KCW) engages households in activities and events aimed to support sustainability through food waste reduction and composting.

-The successful KCW pilot began in 2013 and saw 220 Blackpool households receive the Kai Conscious tool kit & over forty people attend free composting workshops.
+The successful KCW pilot began in 2013 and saw 220 Blackpool households received the Kai Conscious tool kit & over forty people attended free composting workshops.

 The project then moved to Rocky Bay, Oneroa, Surfdale, and to Mawhitipana (Palm Beach) in 2017.

 With a focus on food and connecting communities KCW supported the Blackpool & Surfdale communities to create their own "pop up pubs", where neighbours would meet monthly and share kai.